-To ensure optimal composting, the project composting facility must comply with the following BMPs:
+To ensure optimal composting, the project composting operation must comply with the following BMPs:

-- 1. Time, Temperature, and Turning Frequency BMP Requirements: - For Forced Aeration Systems (Aerated Static Pile (ASP) and/or enclosed, invessel, or in-building composting), the temperature of the compost is maintained at 55°C or higher for 3 full days, or - For Turned Windrow Systems (non-forced aeration), the temperature of the compost is maintained at 55°C or higher for 15 full days or longer, during which time the windrow is turned a minimum of five times.5 - 2.
+- 1. Time, Temperature, and Turning Frequency BMP Requirements: - For Forced Aeration Systems (Aerated Static Pile (ASP) and/or enclosed, in-vessel, or in-building composting), the temperature of the compost is measured to be 55°C or greater for 3 or more consecutive days, or - For Turned Windrow Systems (non-forced aeration), the temperature of the compost is measured to be 55°C or greater for 15 or more days, during which time the windrow is turned a minimum of five times.5 - 2.
 Food Waste Handling BMP Requirements: - All waste stream deliveries containing food waste must be: - a.
-Mixed and incorporated into the composting process in a timely manner, no more than 24 hours after delivery of the waste to the facility, or - b.
+Mixed and incorporated into the composting process no more than 24 hours after delivery of the waste to the facility, or - b.
 Covered with a layer of high-carbon materials6 or finished compost no more than 24 hours after delivery, and mixed and incorporated into the composting process no more than 72 hours after delivery, or - c.
-Placed in a controlled environment7 in a timely manner, no more than 24 hours after delivery.
+Placed in a building under negative air pressure, with exhaust gas vented through a biofilter (or otherwise placed in an enclosed environment with emission controls that are equivalent to a biofilter in their control of methane and nitrous oxide) no more than 24 hours after delivery.